-- Graphic organizers for word problems: Graphic organizers enable students to visualize the data needed to understand and complete single and multistep word problems.
-Students are able to use pictures to help them understand the key vocabulary and concepts in order to know how to solve the problem. - Visual Representations: Visual representations enhance students' understanding of abstract concepts by making them more concrete.
-Examples can include graphing, numbers on a number line, telling time, and math webs. - Manipulatives and interactive technology: The use of manipulatives increases the student understanding of abstract mathematical concepts by allowing them the opportunity to learn best through hands on experiences.
+• Graphic organizers for word problems: Graphic organizers enable students to visualize the data needed to understand and complete single and multistep word problems.
+Students are able to use pictures to help them understand the key vocabulary and concepts in order to know how to solve the problem.

+- Visual Representations: Visual representations enhance students' understanding of abstract concepts by making them more concrete.
+Examples can include graphing, numbers on a number line, telling time, and math webs. - Manipulatives and interactive technology: The use of manipulatives increases the student understanding of abstract mathematical concepts by allowing them the opportunity to learn best through hands-on experiences.
 Interactive technology actively engages students in the learning process.
 Examples can include place value blocks, clocks, fraction bars, interactive place value mats, fact fluency games, and other interactive games on math concepts.
-Our newly adopted and purchased math series provides many online resources for teachers, parents, and students.
+Our newly adopted and purchased math series provides many online resources for teachers, parents, and students. - Teachers receive ongoing training on Canvas online platform.